National Rail

-National Rail (NR) is the trading name licensed for use by the Rail Delivery Group, an unincorporated association whose membership consists of the passenger train operating companies (TOCs) of England, Scotland, and Wales.
-The TOCs run the passenger services previously provided by the British Railways Board, from 1965 using the brand name British Rail.
-Northern Ireland, which is bordered by the Republic of Ireland, has a different system.
+National Rail (NR) is the trading name licensed for use by the Rail Delivery Group, a group representing passenger train operating companies (TOCs) of England, Scotland, and Wales.

+The British Railways Board ran passenger services using the brand name British Rail from 1965 until 1997, when it was privatised and services were transferred to private train operating companies.
+(Northern Ireland, which is bordered by the Republic of Ireland, has a different system.)

 National Rail services share a ticketing structure and inter-availability that generally do not extend to services which were not part of British Rail.
+The brand has a dedicated website (see below) referred to as nationalrail.co.uk.
+Its brand name used to be 'National Rail Enquiries' denoted by the nomenclature 'NRE'.
+While today it is more commonly referred to as 'National Rail' by news and media, it is still known by the initials 'NRE'.

 National Rail and Network Rail

 National Rail should not be confused with Network Rail.
 National Rail is a brand used to promote passenger railway services, and providing some harmonisation for passengers in ticketing, while Network Rail is the organisation which owns and manages most of the fixed assets of the railway network, including tracks, stations and signals.

+However, the National Rail website is managed by The Rail Delivery Group on behalf of UK based train operating companies.
+According to their own website, they are a "membership organisation that works on behalf of the rail industry to create a simpler, better railway for everyone in Britain".

 The two generally coincide where passenger services are run.
 Most major Network Rail lines also carry freight traffic and some lines are freight only.
 There are some scheduled passenger services on privately managed, non-Network Rail lines, for example Chiltern Railways which runs on both Network Rail track and tracks owned by London Underground.
 Although the London Underground uses its own tracks in the majority of its network, it also runs on Network Rail tracks and shares tracks with National Rail services, both on its own tracks and on Network Rail tracks.